allianceauth/allianceauth/docs/installation/auth/nginx.md

 Install Nginx via your preferred package manager or other method.
 If you need help just search, there are plenty of guides on installing Nginx out there.

+Nginx needs to be able to read the folder containing your auth project's static files.
+On Ubuntu: `chown -R nginx:nginx /var/www/myauth/static`, and on CentOS: `chown -R nginx:nginx /var/www/myauth/static`

 You will need to have [Gunicorn](gunicorn.md) or some other WSGI server setup for hosting Alliance Auth.

+### Ubuntu
-Create a config file in `/etc/nginx/sites-available` call it `alliance-auth.conf` or whatever your preferred name is and copy the basic config in.
+Create a config file in `/etc/nginx/sites-available` and call it `alliance-auth.conf` or whatever your preferred name is.

+Create a symbolic link to enable the site `ln -s /etc/nginx/sites-available/alliance-auth.conf /etc/nginx/sites-enabled/`

+### CentOS

+Create a config file in `/etc/nginx/conf.d` and call it `alliance-auth.conf` or whatever your preferred name is.

+### Basic config

+Copy this basic config into your config file.
 Make whatever changes you feel are necessary.

-Create a symbolic link to enable the site `sudo ln -s /etc/nginx/sites-available/alliance-auth.conf /etc/nginx/sites-enabled/` and then reload Nginx for the config to take effect, `sudo service nginx reload` for Ubuntu.

-### Basic config

 ```
 server {